armory/documentation/_install_guide/config_repo.md

 # Understanding config files.
-Spinnaker uses Spring's confinguration files.
+Spinnaker uses Spring's configuration files.
 With the default Armory Spinnaker installation, files are sourced in the following order, where a following file will replace the predecessors settings.
 ```
 spinnaker.yml
 spinnaker-local.yml